fatemeh-sharifi-ai/python-log-analyzer/README.md

-# Log analyzer-Brute Force Detection tool
+# Log analyzer - Brute Force Detection tool

 ## overview
 This project is a simple Python-based log analyzer that dectects suspicious login activity in authentication logs.